Bryan Ashenden at Money Mangement writes about the can’s and cant’s of borrowing in SMSF-

 Investing in property via an SMSF is not the same as purchasing an investment property in your own name for a number of reasons, which are discussed below.

-… When structured correctly, there are a number of opportunities offered by these arrangements you may not immediately be aware of.
+Having said that, LRBAs need not be limited opportunity borrowing arrangements for your clients.
+When structured correctly, there are a number of opportunities offered by these arrangements you may not immediately be aware of.

 However, if certain strict criteria are met, an SMSF can borrow subject to the exemptions contained in sections 67A and 67B of the SISA.